FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 > The **Capacities List** shows you what capacities that your user account has permissions to access in your development environment.

 For testing, you must have acces to a Fabric-enabled capacity.
-You can use any capacity created from an **F SKU** or a **P SKU**.
-Alternatively, you can also use a Fabric trial capacity with an **FT1 SKU** as shown in the screenshot above.
+You can use any capacity created from an **F** SKU or a **P** SKU.
+Alternatively, you can also use a Fabric trial capacity with an **FT1** SKU as shown in the screenshot above.

 Here is where you need to determine which capacity to configure for use with the application.
 You need to select a Fabric-enabled capacity and